-Reflect on the Mathematical Problems of Practice
+Reflect on the Mathematics in One's Practice

-The fifth category concerns knowledge that enables teachers to analyze their mathematics teaching in a way that leads to enhancing their own mathematical knowledge.
-There are a many ways to reflect upon one's teaching, but it is important to reflect on the work of teaching through a mathematical lens.
-Did the tasks help students focus on the core mathematical ideas?
-Did I use conventional mathematical vocabulary and notation?
-Why or why not?
-What did my instruction imply about the nature of mathematics?
-How can I connect my lesson to previously learned mathematics?
+The fifth category concerns proficiency in analyzing and reflecting on one's mathematics teaching practice in a way that enhances one's mathematical proficiency.
+There are many ways to reflect on one's practice, and one of the most important is to use a mathematical lens.
+How did the mathematical complexity of the problem in this lesson change when the students were given a hint?
+Which of several equivalent definitions is most appropriate when this term is introduced?
+How was the topic of that test question connected to a topic treated earlier in the course?
 Thoughtful reflection on problems of practice can be reconsideration of a lesson just taught, or it can be part of the planning for a future lesson.
 It may occur as the teacher interprets the results of a formal assessment, or it may be prompted by a textbook treatment of a topic.
-Whatever its origin, reflection needs to include thinking about the mathematics of the lesson as well as its pedagogical features.

-Teachers are often reflecting about their teaching as they teach-as they are making split-second mathematical and pedagogical decisions.
-A teacher's decision about how to proceed after accessing student thinking depends on many factors, including the mathematical goals of the lesson.
-It is valuable to revisit these quick reflections and decisions when there is time to think about how particular problems of practice might inform future teaching.
-The goal is not to avoid mathematical problems while teaching but rather to reflect on how such problems can lead to better teaching and better mathematical understanding.
+Teachers are often reflecting about their teaching as they teach-as they are making split-second decisions.
+A teacher's decisions about how to proceed after accessing student thinking depend on many factors, including the mathematical goals of the lesson.
+It is valuable to revisit these quick reflections and decisions when there is time to think about the mathematics one might learn from one's practice.